 If the trademark is not registered, then you can go ahead and apply for it by visiting Trademark Electronic Application System or TEAS, which is available on the United States Patent and Trademark Office (USPTO) website.

 There are three different application forms available with different fees.
-You will also find the information for which form to choose for your application on the page.
+You will also find information on which form to choose for your application on the page.

 The application forms are quite detailed, and you need to fill in all the required fields.